mlcommons/medperf/docs/getting_started/data_owner_demo.md

 !!! note
     The `data_path` and `labels_path` are determined according to the input path requirements of the data preparation MLCube.
 To ensure that your data is structured correctly, it is recommended to check with the Benchmark Committee for specific details or instructions.

-In order to obtain the benchmark ID, you can execute the following command to view the list of available benchmarks.
+In order to find the benchmark ID, you can execute the following command to view the list of available benchmarks.

 ```bash
 medperf benchmark ls